composewell/streamly/docs/User/Tutorials/using-streamly.md

 ## Next Steps

 If you got this far successfully, congratulations!
-For an overview of the `streamly` package, please read the [Streamly Quick Overview](/docs/User/Tutorials/learn-by-examples.md).
+For an overview of the `streamly` package, please read the [Learn By Examples](/docs/User/Tutorials/learn-by-examples.md) page.

 <!-- Markdown Links -->